 Armin Spök is a consortium partner of a technology assessment project commissioned by the Swiss TA-Swiss Foundation on genome editing.

 The Swiss Federal Council has announced its intention to adapt national genetic engineering legislation in order to adapt it to the new technological possibilities and challenges of genome editing.

 We are pleased to welcome Christian Dayé to the Science, Technology and Society Unit.

 Before Christian Dayé worked at the Department of Sociology of the University of Graz and the University Klagenfurt.
 His main fields of research are Sociology of science, knowledge and technology, Responsible research and innovation, Social research methods and methodology and Social theory.
-Current he is working on the EU-CHIC project led by Armin Spök.
+Currently he is working on the EU-CHIC project led by Armin Spök.